 Finely Divided Mineral - A general term to indicate fly ash, ground granulated blast-furnace slag, microsilica, or high-reactivity metakaolin.
-The term may be used interchangeably with Cementitious Material.
+The term may be used interchangeably with Cementitious Material or Supplementary Cementitious Material.

 Fly Ash - The finely divided residue that results from the combustion of ground or powdered coal.